 A REFUGEE IN HIS OWN COUNTRY

 Laos and its people, known for their gentle nature, find themselves caught up in the repercussions of the wars in Indochina.
 Linthy is just 3 when his parents decide to leave their village home and separate themselves from the rest of their family to escape the growing conflict.
-The north Vietnemese army make frequent inroads into the territory to support the Pathet Lao.
+The North Vietnamese army makes frequent inroads into the territory to support the Pathet Lao.
 The Laotian communist movement had settled into the caves of the neighbouring province of Huaphan.
-The army’s support enables them increase their territory and in 1962 Linthy and his family must again flee and hide in the mountains.
+The army’s support enables them to increase their territory and in 1962 Linthy and his family must again flee and hide in the mountains.
 They join the groups of Hmong, the ethnic community fiercely battling against the communists under their famous and dynamic leader: General Vang Pao.

 FLEE THE WAR

 The bombardments in all their horror have begun for Linthy and his unlucky companions.
 ‘We had to hide in the caves’ while the earth caught fire.
 They are caught in the center of the conflict and the area regularly changes control.
 ‘One day it’s communist soldiers, the next those of Vang Pao’.
 His father decides to join the soldiers under the rebel general.
 Linthy remembers Vang Pao with a smile and says ‘One day he gave me 500 kips, and later on I was even invited to his wedding when he married his seventh wife !’